Beyond the Classroom

 Funded Research Opportunities & Programs

-Virtual study abroad programming will be offered for summer 2021 for concentration, elective, secondary field, and language citation.
+Study abroad programming will be offered for summer 2022 for concentration, elective, secondary field, and language citation.
 Through international study, you will become a more informed global citizen and gain important skills that you can apply in the professional world and throughout your life.
-Learn more about how to participate in non-Harvard virtual study abroad this summer on the Office of International Education's website.
+Learn more about how to participate in non-Harvard study abroad this summer on the Office of International Education's website.

 Opportunities After Graduation